: Well, you know what they say - when life gives you lemons, make lemonade. Dilbert

 - In a Lower Deck Episode of Stargate SG-1, Felger says, "We're kinda like the intellectual Butch and Sundance of the SGC," to which Samantha replies, "Butch and Sundance got cornered and killed by the Bolivian Army."

-- In the British Queer as Folk about the, umm, homosexual Heterosexual Life-Partners Vince and Stuart:
+- In the British Queer as Folk about the homosexual Platonic Life Partners Vince and Stuart:

 Hazel: You two are like a married couple these days.

 - Joe on NewsRadio insists on making his own components for every device he fixes rather than buy "any of that mass-produced garbage."
 When an impatient Bill asks Joe to just give up and buy the piece in question, Joe answers, "Did Thomas Edison give up?"
 Bill points out that "Thomas Edison wasn't trying to invent something that was readily available in a variety of stores near his home."

 - On The Daily Show, discussing changing racial demographics in America:

 Larry Wilmore: That's what happens when you have a melting pot.
 The stew gets darker.

 Jon Stewart: Unless, of course, you're talking about a Tuscan stew, which uses white beans.